Key components of automated HVAC systems

 In the realm of HVAC systems, proper air distribution is essential for maintaining a comfortable indoor environment.
 This is where vents and registers play a crucial role.
 Vents, also known as grilles, are the openings through which air enters or exits a room.
 Though, registers are adjustable components that allow you to control the airflow in a specific direction.

-READ MORE Common misconceptions about automated HVAC
+READ MORE Explaining the logic of automated HVAC systems

 Registers are equipped with dampers, which can be opened or closed to regulate the amount of air passing through them.
 This flexibility enables you to direct the airflow according to your needs.
 Whether you want to cool down a specific area or distribute warm air evenly throughout the room, adjustable registers provide you with the ability to customize the air distribution.